ngarcell/rembo/docs/stories/story-1.4-manager-driver-registration.md

 **As a manager, I want to register drivers so that I can assign them to vehicles**

 ## Acceptance Criteria
-- [ ] Manager can create driver profiles with personal details
+- ✅ Manager can create driver profiles with personal details
-- [ ] System auto-generates unique driver IDs
+- ✅ System auto-generates unique driver IDs
-- [ ] Manager can upload driver license and documents
+- 🔄 Manager can upload driver license and documents (Future Epic - UI/UX)
-- [ ] Driver receives credentials to access system
+- ✅ Driver receives credentials to access system
-- [ ] Manager can view all drivers in their fleet
+- ✅ Manager can view all drivers in their fleet

 ## Technical Requirements
-- [ ] Implement driver registration API endpoints
+- ✅ Implement driver registration API endpoints
-- [ ] Create unique driver ID generation algorithm
+- ✅ Create unique driver ID generation algorithm
-- [ ] Add file upload capability for documents
+- 🔄 Add file upload capability for documents (Future Epic - UI/UX)
-- [ ] Implement fleet-based access control
+- ✅ Implement fleet-based access control

 ## Implementation Plan